Lent 2023 | February 22 - April 6

 We want your family to understand and celebrate the whole story of Easter.
 Put these events on your schedule:

-Easter Journey [April 5 at both services 9 & 10:30am] - an experience for the whole family.
-You will move from station to station experiencing Jesus' last week. (this is Palm Sunday)
+Easter Journey & Egg Hunt [Palm Sunday - April 2 at 10:30am] - an experience for the whole family.
+You will move from station to station experiencing Jesus' last week.
+Stick around for an awesome Easter Egg Hunt for the children and hot dogs for all!

-Easter Services [April 12 at 9 & 10:30am] - two identical worship services on Easter Sunday with full children's ministry programs.
+Easter Services [April 9 at 10:30am] - family-oriented worship services on Easter Sunday.
 We celebrate the resurrection with fun and energetic LiveOak style worship gatherings.